-The EPA's Compilation of Air Pollutant Emission Factors, Volume I: Stationary Point and Area Sources (AP-42), with supplements (updated continually)-available at www.epa.gov/air-emissions-factors-and-quantification/ap-42-compilation-air-emission-factors-includes discussions of various industrial processes, descriptions of these processes' emissions, and emission factors useful for determining these emissions.
+The EPA's Compilation of Air Pollutant Emission Factors, Volume I: Stationary Point and Area Sources (AP-42)a-with supplements (updated continually)-includes discussions of various industrial processes, descriptions of these processes' emissions, and emission factors useful for determining these emissions.
 Equipment emission factors have generally been determined by testing a representative population varying in size and age.

 The EPA is working to improve the quality and quantity of the AP-42 factors.
 When factors are revised, the new factors wholly replace the older factors for EI reporting.
-When using a published factor from the EPA or the TCEQ, use the most recent factor as of the end of the calendar year for which the EI is being prepared.
+When using a published factor from the EPA or TCEQ, use the most recent factor as of the end of the calendar year for which the EI is being prepared.
 A factor published after the end of the EI calendar year may not be used to determine emissions from a source for that calendar year or previous calendar years.

 Emissions determined using tools other than AP-42 factors may still be coded with a determination methodology of "A" if the determinations were based on EPA- or TCEQ-approved programs or factors.
-Examples include emissions determined using the TCEQ flare guidance factors, WATER9 software program, and component fugitive emissions determined using factors published in the EPA's Protocol for Equipment Leak Emissions Estimates (EPA 453/R-95-017).
+Examples include emissions determined using TCEQ flare guidance factors, WATER9 software program, and component fugitive emissions determined using factors published in the EPA's Protocol for Equipment Leak Emissions Estimates (EPA 453/R-95-017).